 In order to support prioritization of goals, the LCAP template provides LEAs with the option of developing three different kinds of goals:

 Focus Goal: A Focus Goal is relatively more concentrated in scope and may focus on a fewer number of metrics to measure improvement.
 A Focus Goal statement will be time bound and make clear how the goal is to be measured.

+All Equity Multiplier goals must be developed as focus goals.
+For additional information see Required Focus Goal(s) for LEAs Receiving Equity Multiplier Funding, below.

 Broad Goal: A Broad Goal is relatively less concentrated in its scope and may focus on improving performance across a wide range of metrics.